Backing up Validate data

-This article describes backing up and restoring Klocwork data.
+This article describes backing up and restoring Validate data.

-The Klocwork installation directory contains base checker configuration files, custom checkers, and database configuration files that may need to be backed up periodically when they are modified, added, or removed.
+The Validate installation directory contains base checker configuration files, custom checkers, and database configuration files that may need to be backed up periodically when they are modified, added, or removed.
+If you modify configuration files in your Validate installation directory, back up them up after making changes.
+For examples of these files, see Before you begin.

 If you have created and deployed custom checkers, back up the <server_install>/plugins directory.

-As part of an integration build analysis, Klocwork copies any necessary data from the tables directory to the projects_root, so you do not need to back up the tables directory.
+As part of an integration build analysis, Validate copies any necessary data from the tables directory to the projects_root directory, so you do not need to back up the tables directory.

 Before you begin